Final Victory in CEQA Lawsuit Challenging Statewide Pest Management

 May 2018 - The latest development in our case challenging the Department’s statewide pest management program is a petition that the Department filed with the appeals court seeking to lift the lower court's injunction on chemical management activities under the PEIR.
 Review the Department/CDFA's filing and our response in opposition.

-The court decision highlighted that the proposal was made largely without public notice and without evaluating local impacts or allowing opportunity for affected communities to opt out. the Sacramento Appeals Court criticized the California Department of Food and Agriculture for failing to assess and reduce the damage that pesticide spraying does to bees, other pollinators and waterbodies; for evading its responsibility to inform the public when the department decides to apply pesticides; and for failing to consider the risks of its spray program in different areas of California’s widely varying geography.
+The court decision highlighted that the proposal was made largely without public notice and without evaluating local impacts or allowing the opportunity for affected communities to opt-out. the Sacramento Appeals Court criticized the California Department of Food and Agriculture for failing to assess and reduce the damage that pesticide spraying does to bees, other pollinators, and waterbodies; for evading its responsibility to inform the public when the department decides to apply pesticides; and for failing to consider the risks of its spray program in different areas of California’s widely varying geography.

 The court said that the California agency under-represented the harms of its pesticide program by hiding the full effects on water quality.
 The agency also understated both the amounts of pesticides used in the state, including other pesticide programs, and the cumulative danger of adding to the more than 150 million pounds of pesticides already being used in California each year.